 Purpose: To verify that the eNB has correct selection on UP IP policy in S1 handover

 Pre-Condition:

-- The target eNB network product shall be connected in emulated/real network environments.
+- The target eNB network product is connected in emulated/real network environments.
 UE, source eNB and MME may be simulated.

 - The target eNB locally UP IP is set to NOT NEEDED.